 Winter is here and pet safety is a top priority.
-The recent snowstorms, from the polar vortex on the East coast to the self-described “snowpocalypse” on the West Coast, excess snow and icy conditions create snowstorms winter pet hazards that every pet owner should be aware of.
-During these cooler months, winter-specific illnesses and conditions are more likely to occur, which not only can affect our pet’s health but their general well-being.
-We sat down with Trupanion’s on-site veterinarian, Dr. Sarah Nold to discuss four winter pet hazards to avoid this season and when to seek care for our furry friends.
+With everything from snow and storms to icy conditions, can create winter pet hazards for your furry friends.
+During these cooler months, winter-specific illnesses and conditions are more likely to occur, which not only can affect your pet’s health but their general well-being.
+We sat down with Trupanion veterinarian Dr. Sarah Nold to discuss four winter pet hazards to avoid this season and when to seek care for your furry friends.

 Four winter pet hazards every pet owner should be aware of